 Step 3: Gain Work Experience

-However, to further sharpen your skills and improve your entry into this role, you can strengthen your job application by gaining part-time work in a nail salon to improve your skills further.
+However, you can strengthen your job application by gaining part-time work in a nail salon to improve your skills further.

 You will get a good understanding of the operation of a nail salon.